Dual Diagnosis Rehab Program for Co-occurring Addiction and Mental Health Disorders

 By treating your substance use disorder and co-occurring mental health disorders together, you can find relief from your mental suffering and embark on the path to recovery from addiction to drugs and alcohol.
 Recovery Centers of America has created the Balance program to help you do just that.

 Balance is a dual diagnosis treatment program offered across inpatient and outpatient settings.
-This means that while we are primarily a substance abuse treatment facility, we do treat some co-occurring disorders if your primary diagnosis is substance-related.
 The program is designed to assist patients dealing with substance use disorder and at least one of the following:

 - Major depressive disorder